compsciprep-acsl-2020/AnandJavaHomework/README.md

 Project Euler No.2 is EvenFibo
 Project Euler No.3 is PrimeFactor
 Project Euler No.5 is SmallestMultiple
-Project Euler No.6 is SumSquare
+Project Euler No.6 is SquareSum
-Project Eluer No.7 is NthPrime
+Project Euler No.7 is NthPrime